ElvisWang2010/WROFE-2025/README.md

 Despite the benefits, the chassis presented several challenges that impacted performance and assembly:

-- **Tire traction:** Plastic tires provided little grip, leading to frequent wheelspin—especially on smooth surfaces like the game map.
-This caused unstable acceleration, longer braking distances, and reduced control at higher speeds.
+- **Tire traction:** The stock plastic tires offered almost no grip, which we noticed immediately during testing.
+On smooth surfaces like the game map, this resulted in uncontrolled wheelspin, unstable acceleration, and extended braking distances.
-- **Steering imbalance:** Uneven turning angles from uncentered wheels made consistent driving difficult and required software compensation.

----
+- **Steering imbalance:** We also observed that the front wheels did not pivot evenly, creating unbalanced turning angles.
+The turning was unpredicable and when navigating precise maneuvers, uneven steering made the car to control consistantly.

 ## ✅ How We Overcame These Limitations

-- **Improved traction:** Replaced stock plastic tires with **rubber-coated wheels**, increasing grip and reducing wheelspin.
+- **Improved traction:** We replaced stock plastic tires with **rubber-coated wheels**.
+This simple change was crucial, acceleration was more controlled and the robot futhered the reliability of the car.
-- **Balanced steering:** Designed and **3D-printed a custom steering system**, replacing the original assembly for more consistent turning.
+- **Balanced steering:** Designed and **3D-printed a custom steering system**, succeeding our previous unequal one.